DinoChiesa/devjam3-20170405/Resources/oauth2-ac/README.md

    - a developer
    - a developer app.
 The app should have a redirect URI of https://dinochiesa.github.io/openid-connect/callback-handler.html .

-   You need to then note the  client_id and client_secret (consumer key and consumer secret) of the developer app.
+Whether you use the provision script or configure things manually, you need to note the  client_id and client_secret (consumer key and consumer secret) of the developer app.

 ## To Kick off the flow: